 3. The community access channels are operated by the library as a dedicated constitutional forum.
 Programs are not rejected because either they or their spokespersons are controversial.
 CATS does not attempt to verify the accuracy or lack of bias in the programming it carries, nor does CATS attempt to achieve a balance in regards to any issue, faith or ideology.
 The producer of each program is exercising her/his first amendment right to free speech and is solely responsible for the program's content.
 Reference to Section 611 (E) and Section 639 of the Cable Communications Policy Act of 1984 & 1992.

 4. The producer of an access program is the person who signs the application for use of the access facilities as outlined below.
 The producer of each access program is solely responsible for its content.
 The producer must obtain all talent releases, copyright authorizations and other necessary licenses or approvals.
-By signing the application the producer accepts all responsibility and any associated liability for the content of the program.
-Programs that do not have a signed release will not be shown.
+By signing the application, the producer accepts all responsibility and any associated liability for the content of the program.
+Programs without a signed release will not be telecast.

-6. All candidates for political office may sponsor candidate forums, providing written notification of all candidates thirty days prior to the forum.
-Any appearances by political candidates in other CATS programming are acceptable providing they are not advocating their candidacy or criticizing the opposing candidate or party.
+6. Any organization or individual may sponsor candidate forums, providing written notification of all candidates thirty days prior to the forum.
+Any appearances by political candidates in other CATS programming are acceptable providing they are not advocating their candidacy nor criticizing the opposing candidate or party.
 (The Communications Act of 1934, specifically the "equal time ruling", does not apply to access television).
+Given the submission of a program Proposal and sufficient notice, providing staffing and equipment availability, CATS will provide coverage of local Primary and General Election candidate forums.
+To ensure all candidates have been registered, CATS will only provide this coverage for candidate forums after the deadline for candidate registration, within the same year as the primary or general election.

 7. Use of the access facilities: studio, equipment, personnel and other technical resources must be for the sole purpose and/or intent of producing programming for CATS.